 List of devices attached ce0551e7 device

-Adb may not be used if no device is detected.
-If your device is not listed, the most likely problem is that you do not have the correct USB driver (see Device Setup - Oculus Go for more information).
+ADB can’t be used if no device is detected.
+If your device is not listed, the most likely problem is that you do not have the correct USB driver (see Device Setup - Oculus Android for more information).
 You may also wish to try another USB cable and/or port.

 Connecting to a device via USB is generally faster than using a TCP/IP connection, but a TCP/IP connection is sometimes indispensable.